redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/serverStartingByClient

- The `server/serverStartingByClient` request is sent by the client to the server to inform the server that the client itself has launched the server instead of asking the SSP to do so.
+ The `server/serverStartingByClient` request is sent by the client to the server to inform the server that the client itself has launched the server instead of asking the RSP to do so.
 The parameters include both the request used to get the launch command, and a boolean as to whether the server should initiate the 'state-polling' mechanism to inform the client when the selected server has completed its startup.
-If the `polling` boolean is false, the client is expected to also alert the SSP when the launched server has completed its startup via the `server/serverStartedByClient` request.
+If the `polling` boolean is false, the client is expected to also alert the RSP when the launched server has completed its startup via the `server/serverStartedByClient` request.

 This endpoint takes the following json schemas as parameters: